Hey Mr. DJ

 “Besides feeling old,” he adds, growing serious, “I feel grateful that we’ve been around this long, that we’ve had a community that supported us – an ecosystem that has kept this business going and sustainable for all these years.”

-As any artist is wont to acknowledge, the music industry is a tough business to grow in, and one that constantly is changing.
+The music industry is a tough business to grow in, and one that constantly is changing.
 For Aoki, this has meant keeping up with a fan base that prefers to stream and download music rather than buy a record, which he’s adapted to well.
+As a DJ too, it was even more difficult for him to find his audience at the start.
+When he was starting out, he didn’t have access to lots of money, so he must have used dj finance to help him purchase his DJ equipment.
+Now, he’s a successful DJ who seems to have all of the latest equipment to make sure he keeps growing as an artist.

 “Learning to evolve in this world has been exciting and challenging – more like challenging and exciting,” he says.
 “You have to take these risks and you have to step outside of the comfort zone many times to … move forward in this business.”